The Unstoppable Rise Of Jesse Watters, 'Golden Boy' Of Trump's Favorite Network

 “The secret of the ambush interview is that the ambush interview almost always makes for good TV.
 No one looks cool and poised on camera,” said Muto.
 “If you say ‘No comment’ and walk away, that’s great video.
 If you stop and you argue with Jesse, that’s great video [too].”

 Watters has said that O’Reilly told him to be “polite, respectful and succinct” when ambushing people.
 But back at Fox News, the directives sounded different.
-Owen Brennan, who worked on “The O’Reilly Factor” for about two and a half years, said that Watters and O’Reilly could be seen together in the office “just sort of like war-gaming every interview that Jesse did.”
+Owen Brennan, who worked on “The O’Reilly Factor” for about two and a half years, said that Watters and O’Reilly could be seen together at work “just sort of like war-gaming every interview that Jesse did.”

 Some of O’Reilly’s ideas in particular stuck out.
 “One of the first times, [O’Reilly] said, ‘When you talk to someone, get your foot in the door,’” Brennan said.
 “So they can’t close the door on you.”
 Watters ended up using variations of that tactic multiple times, including while confronting Hampshire College President Jonathan Lash at the door of his home.

-Note: CORRECTION: A quote from Owen Brennan regarding O’Reilly’s ability to identify cultural fault lines has been updated to correct a transcription error, which initially suggested he tried to “spook the audience and pit people” against each other.